sugoku/stepIO/README.md

 As of the latest iteration, you now only need one stepIO board to control two pads, and the second pad is connected to an extension board through two CAT-5 (Ethernet) cables.
 The master board uses 5V converted 3.3V from the USB cable and 12V from either a 12V DC supply or a Pump pad power cable.

 More info is available on the repository wiki.

+LICENSE NOTES:
+The firmware and schematics of stepIO are licensed under GPLv3, but to be consistent with the original code the Arduino core is licensed under LGPLv2.1.
+The licenses are included in the respective folders.